prepare.blog

 For a deeper dive, check out our full guide on water purification methods for emergencies.

 Safety rule: Always treat water unless you have absolute certainty about the source.
-“It looks clean” has put more people in the hospital than dirty-looking water.
+“It looks clean” has put more people in the hospital than dirty-looking water ever has.

 Shelter isn’t about comfort — it’s about thermoregulation.
 Your body loses heat through convection (wind), conduction (ground contact), radiation, and evaporation (wet clothing).
 A good shelter addresses all four.

-I’ve tested debris shelters in the Oregon Coast Range rain, and here’s what I learned the hard way: without a ground pad and proper leaf thickness — arm-length minimum — you lose more heat to the ground than to the air.
-This is something you learn by doing, not reading.
+The first time I built a debris shelter in the Oregon Coast Range rain, I learned something the hard way: without a ground pad and proper leaf thickness — arm-length minimum — you lose more heat to the ground than to the air.
+I woke up shivering at 3 AM, not because of cold air but because the ground was stealing heat through my back.
+That’s something you learn by doing, not reading.

 Simple shelter options:

 • Tarps — Lean-to, A-frame, or plow-point configurations.
-Fast to set up, versatile, and my first recommendation for beginners.
+Fast to set up, versatile, and my first recommendation for you if you’re just starting out.

-• Debris shelters — Insulating layers of leaves and branches when gear is absent.
+• Debris shelters — Insulating layers of leaves and branches when gear’s absent.
 Effective but labor-intensive.

 • Emergency blankets — Reflective and lightweight, but combine them with insulation.
 A mylar blanket alone won’t save you on cold ground.

-• Pitch a tarp at home in under 10 minutes.
-Time yourself.
+1. Pitch a tarp at home in under 10 minutes — time yourself and repeat until it’s automatic

-• Build a debris shelter at least once to understand insulation needs.
+2. Build a debris shelter at least once to understand real insulation needs

-• Practice three basic knots: bowline, taut-line hitch, and clove hitch.
+3. Practice three basic knots — bowline, taut-line hitch, and clove hitch — until you can tie them with cold fingers

 Fire solves multiple problems simultaneously — warmth, water purification, cooking, signaling, and morale.
 In a survival situation, fire can be the difference between a scary night and a dangerous one.

-In the Pacific Northwest, finding dry tinder is the real challenge.
-I carry petroleum jelly cotton balls year-round because natural tinder is damp nine months out of twelve.
-A handful of these in a small ziplock bag weighs almost nothing and ignites instantly even with a ferro rod.
+If you’re in the Pacific Northwest, finding dry tinder is the real challenge.
+I carry petroleum jelly cotton balls year-round because natural tinder’s damp nine months out of twelve.
+A handful of these in a small ziplock weighs almost nothing and ignites instantly even with a ferro rod.
+If you’re in a humid Gulf Coast climate, you’ll face similar challenges — always carry prepared tinder regardless of the forecast.

 Ignition methods (carry two):